ballet/ballet/docs/contributor_guide.rst

    * The new subpackage must be named like ``user_<github username>``.
    * The new submodule that will contain the feature must be named like ``feature_<feature name>.py``.

-#.
-Write your feature.
-We call the code you write to extract one group of related feature values
+.. _`write your feature`:

-   a *logical feature*.
+3. Write your feature.
+We call the code you write to extract one group of related feature values a *logical feature*.
 Within your feature submodule, you can write arbitrary Python code.
    Ultimately, a single object that is an instance of ``ballet.Feature`` must be defined; it will be imported by the feature engineering pipeline.